Hobby Greenhouse Club New Member Information

 The Hobby Greenhouse Club continues today much as it was when founded.
-We meet once a month on the second Tuesday at 7:00 pm where we have a guest speaker on a horticulture topic.
+We meet once a month as noted on our website calendar at 7:00 pm where we can have a guest speaker on a horticulture topic.
 Refreshments are served following the speaker, providing people a chance to be social.
 Meetings are usually held at the New Hanover County Arboretum; however, the club occasionally meets at Metts Avenue or takes a field trip to someone’s garden.
 In addition to our monthly meetings, we occasionally have a field trip to visit a place of interest.
-Guests are welcome at all of our activities.
+Guests are always welcome to all of our meetings.

 As with any club, Hobby Greenhouse Club lives or dies by participation of its members.
-You are encouraged to volunteer and help wherever you can, including volunteering for office, helping at plant sales, bringing refreshments to meetings, helping clean up the Metts location before sales and potluck dinners, etc.
+You are encouraged to volunteer and help wherever you can, including volunteering, helping at plant sales, bringing refreshments to meetings, helping clean up the Metts location before sales and potluck dinners, etc.

 Refreshments following our meeting are brought by members, who sign up in groups of two and coordinate with each other as to what they want to bring to that month’s meeting.
-The volunteer signupsheetisroutinelycirculatedatourmeetings.
-Refreshmentsconsistofvarioussnackfoods and drinks.
-Typically there are around five different snacks, ranging from sweet to salty to savory depending on what each volunteer group wants to bring (i.e. cookies, brownies, cake, chips and dip, veggie tray, etc.).
+A volunteer sign-up sheet is routinely circulated at our meetings.
+Refreshments consist of various snack foods and drinks.
+Typically, there are around five different snacks, ranging from sweet to salty to savory depending on what each volunteer group wants to bring (i.e.), cookies, brownies, cake, chips and dip, veggie tray, etc.).
 Drinks can include various sodas, water, and tea or lemonade.

 Please be advised that the Arboretum does not allow the club to maintain a supply of utensils, plates, cups, napkins, tablecloths, etc. on site; members bringing refreshments should also bring those items as well.
 There is an ice machine available.
 We also ask that you kindly label what you have brought with any known allergens as we have members with severe peanut/tree nut, seafood, and gluten allergies.
 You do not need to cater the food you bring to them; just label them as a courtesy.

-The first Saturday in March, the club sponsors a greenhouse tour that spans the Wilmington area and occasionally greenhouses in Brunswick and Pender counties.
+The first Saturday in March, the club sponsors a greenhouse tour to pass out maps as well to facilitate the raffle that spans the Wilmington area and occasionally greenhouses in Brunswick and Pender counties.
 Club members can volunteer to open their greenhouses for a free public tour, though being a club member is not a requirement.
-We often solicit professional and non-profit greenhouses, such as Shelton Herb Farm or UNCW’s Kresge Greenhouse.
+We often solicit professional and non- profit greenhouses, such as Shelton Herb Farm or UNCW’s Kresge Greenhouse.

 The tour is held from 9 am – 5 pm.
 Maps and descriptions of each greenhouse can be found on our website, but printed copies are available the day of the tour at the Arboretum.
 Club members are asked to volunteer in shifts to work at the Arboretum the day of the tour to pass out maps as well as raffle off prizes.

 The Club has two plant sales each year: spring and fall.
-There were three plant sales each year but the club voted in 2016 to eliminate the Summer Sale (which was held around the first weekend in June) due to time constraints.
+There were three plant sales each year, but the club voted in 2016 to eliminate the Summer Sale (which was held around the first weekend in June.
 The Spring Sale is the same weekend as the Azalea Festival in April and is the only sale that spans three days: Friday, Saturday, and Sunday, with reduced hours for Sunday’s sale (noon – 5 pm).
 The Fall sale is Friday and Saturday only, from 9 am – 6 pm, and is on the weekend after Labor Day in September.
 Plant sales are held at the property owned by George Ross’s family, 2318 Metts Avenue, in the backyard.

 Only plants that club members have grown and propagated themselves may be sold as our NC state permit for these sales do not allow us to “resale” plants.
 What plants are sold is strictly up to the individual member.
 Not all club members choose to sell plants; currently about 1/3 of our members sell plants but many more help with the sales.
 Club volunteers are needed throughout each shift to work the cash register, greet visitors, carry plants out for customers, and advise customers on plant selection.
 Help from members who are not selling plants is crucial to the success of our plant sales.
 More detailed information on each volunteer position is attached.

-Each member who wants to sell must contact either a club officer or the person designated in charge of the plant sale to obtain a unique seller number so that the club can keep track of what they sell.
+Each member who wants to sell must contact the Plant Sale Chairperson to obtain a club unique seller number so that the club can keep track of what they sell.
 Details on the labeling of plants is attached.
 These sales raise more than 80% of our yearly budget, with money going to a variety of community support activities including scholarships for horticulture students at CFCC and Brunswick Community College.
 Each seller gets 80% of the sale price for the plants they sell, with 15% going to the club and 5% to the estate of George Ross (the property owners).
-Checks are distributed at the monthly meeting after the sale or at the pot luck dinner the weekend after the sale, whichever comes first.
+Checks are distributed at the monthly meeting after the sale or at the potluck dinner the weekend after the sale, whichever comes first.
 Checks may also be mailed as necessary if a member cannot attend one of these events; contact the treasurer directly.

 Volunteers are asked to bring their own tools, such as gloves, pruners, clippers, weed eater, rake – whatever you would use in your own yard.
 If you have trash bags for yard debris that would also be helpful.
 Typical clean-up time is about 2 hours.

-The Hobby Greenhouse Club has a website (www.hobbygreenhouseclub.org) as well as two Facebook pages – one public and one private (for members only).
+The Hobby Greenhouse Club has a website (hobbygreenhouseclub.org) as well as two Facebook pages – one public (www.facebook.com/hobbygreenhouseclub) and one private one for members only (www.facebook.com/groups/hobbygreenhouseclub).
 All members are strongly encouraged to view the website for up-to-date information regarding meetings and as an informative resource.
 The Facebook pages have been especially helpful when members have questions in between meetings or just want to share pictures or other fun memes with their fellow gardeners.
 Please contact the club’s IT Administrator if you need any assistance with the Facebook page or website.

-The club sells, at cost, Osmocote time-release fertilizer that has been bought in bulk.
-Current prices are $4.50 for a 2-lb bag and $2.25 for a 1-lb bag, though prices are subject to change.
-Tags for labeling plants for the plant sales are also for sale to club members at cost, with the current price at $1.00/bundle.
-Please see the attached instructions regarding plant labeling for sales.
+Tags for labeling plants for the plant sales are also for sale to club members at cost, with the current price at $2.00/bundle.
+Please see the instructions regarding plant labeling for sales.

 - President – Runs meetings; oversees all club activities, checking in with chairpersons of each committee; works with Arboretum to ensure meeting space is scheduled, finding alternative locations if necessary; signs out Arboretum key prior to monthly meeting; arrives at 6 pm (or earlier as needed for specific meetings) to unlock venue and stays late to ensure venue is clean and locked up; creates monthly newsletter and emails to members prior to upcoming meetings/events, including past meeting minutes and upcoming speaker; responsible for club activities not delegated to other officers or committee members.

-- Vice President – Fills in for president as needed; temporarily assumes the responsibilities of the secretary or treasurer when s/he is absent
+- Vice President – Fills in for president as needed; temporarily assumes the responsibilities of the secretary or treasurer when she/he is absent

 - Secretary – takes notes at each meeting; provides typed minutes to president to include in monthly meeting reminder email; maintains notebook of minutes to be passed to next secretary; deals with club correspondence not handled by another officer.